-The Nest app will walk you through Nest Hello installation step-by step with detailed instructions, so you should use the app as your primary guide, but we’ve provided the basic steps and some extra details here.
+The Nest app will walk you through Nest Hello installation step by step with detailed instructions, so you should use the app as your primary guide, but we’ve provided the basic steps and some extra details here.

-1. Check compatibility
+1. Check compatibility and voltage requirements

-While most wired doorbells can be replaced by Nest Hello, there are some cases where there isn’t enough power or too much power.
+While most wired doorbells can be replaced by Nest Hello, there are some cases where there isn’t enough power or there is too much power.
 So it’s essential to check that your current doorbell can be replaced by Nest Hello.
 Please go to the following article for detailed instructions:

 2. Install Nest Hello

-1. What You'll need for installation
+1. What you'll need for installation